thegambler111/CoolObsVault/01_Experience/Product_strategy/2023/China mobile annual report 2021/China mobile annual report 2021.md

 	- Users are not very enthusiastic about changing cards
 		- Price issues
 - Not long ago, at the China Mobile 2022 Science and Technology Week and the Mobile Information Industry Chain Innovation Conference Number Card Sub-forum, the "China Mobile New Generation Super SIM Chip Technology White Paper" was officially released.

+> [!Note]
+> - Combine SIM and storage card
+> - Currently not a mature technology but have potential as an alternative way of storage instead of cloud

 ### AR/VR
 - [The Virtual Reality and Industry Application Integration Development Action Plan (2022-2026) (the “Action Plan”), released on November 2, 2022 by the Ministry of Industry and Information Technology](https://www.china-briefing.com/news/virtual-reality-in-china-new-action-plan-for-developing-industry/)